Page 10 of 11

 The four figures and the images depicted higher in the window above their heads.

-It was then that Graham realized that there was something strange about the St. John figure.
 It seemed to be a woman.
 The other gospel writers are all depicted with beards, whereas the John figure is both clean shaven and has decidedly feminine features.
 What's more, the figure seems to be wearing a woman's gown which looks to be covering breasts.
 Could this figure holding the chalice, the final clue to the cup's whereabouts, actually be a thinly disguised Mary Magdalene?

 Is this a depiction of Saint John or an image of Mary Magdalene?